waggle-sensor/node-platforms/nvidia-nano/setup-guides/configure_sensors.md

         ```
 > Note: If your sensor is on 0x77 the relative path will be `/sys/bus/i2c/devices/i2c-1/1-0077/iio:device1/*input*`

-13. If your outputs in steps 11 & 12 are similiar then configure the nano to set bme680 on boot
+13. If your outputs in steps 11 & 12 are similar then configure the nano to set bme680 on boot

     1. To load the bme680_i2c kernel module on startup add it to the modules.conf file by running this command `echo bme680_i2c >> /etc/modules-load.d/modules.conf`